-Evaluating the methodology and reasonableness of the assumptions used by management and the Directors to estimate the recoverable amount using the discounted cash flow method at cashgenerating unit level, with the involvement of our valuation specialists and based on the reports drawn up by the independent experts engaged by the Group to contrast the reasonableness of the assumptions used.

-Contrasting the information contained in the model used to calculate the recoverable amount with the business plans of the companies.

-Analysing the sensitivity of the estimated recoverable amount to changes in the relevant assumptions and judgements.
+- Evaluating the methodology and reasonableness of the assumptions used by management and the Directors to estimate the recoverable amount using the discounted cash flow method at cashgenerating unit level, with the involvement of our valuation specialists and based on the reports drawn up by the independent experts engaged by the Group to contrast the reasonableness of the assumptions used. - Contrasting the information contained in the model used to calculate the recoverable amount with the business plans of the companies. - Analysing the sensitivity of the estimated recoverable amount to changes in the relevant assumptions and judgements.

-management and the use of estimates.
-Due to the consolidated annual accounts meet the high level of judgement, the uncertainty associated applicable to the Entity. requirements of the financial reporting framework applicable to the Entity.
-KPMG
+We also assessed whether the disclosures in the consolidated annual accounts meet the requirements of the financial reporting framework applicable to the Entity.